inception-health/engineeringladders/Developer.md

   <img alt="Developer 2" src="charts/developer-2.png">
 </picture>

-- **Adopts**: actively learns and adopts the technology and tools defined by the team
+- **Expertise: Learns**: actively learns and adopts the technology and tools defined by the team
-- **Designs**: designs and implements medium to large size features while reducing the system's tech debt
+- **System: Designs**: designs and implements medium to large size features while reducing the system's tech debt
-- **Supports**: proactively supports other team members and helps them to be successful
+- **People: Supports**: proactively supports other team members and helps them to be successful
-- **Enforces**: enforces the team processes, making sure everybody understands the benefits and tradeoffs
+- **Process: Enforces**: enforces the team processes, making sure everybody understands the benefits and tradeoffs
-- **Subsystem**: makes an impact on one or more subsystems or team pods
+- **Influence: Subsystem**: makes an impact on one or more subsystems or team pods

 ## D3 - Developer 3